What is the real market size of the resale market?

 Here is some useful and reliable data we have collected, they will help us estimate the size of the resale market:

-- 93% of Americans purchased at least one secondhand item in the past year (PR Newswire)
+- 93% of Americans bought at least one secondhand item in the past year (OfferUp)

 - 68% of Gen Z and 55% of Millennials purchased secondhand apparel in 2024 (Treet)

-- There are 3,300 Goodwill stores and 25,000 resale shops across the United States (Capital One Shopping)
+- There are over 25,000 resale shops in the United States alone (Capital One Shopping)

 Method and calculation to get the size of the resale market

-Let's start with the United States as a benchmark since we have the most reliable data.
+Let's start with the United States, where we have the most data.

-Adding Goodwill's $6 to $7 billion, other nonprofit thrift stores at approximately $3 billion, and online platforms like ThredUp and Poshmark at $2 to $3 billion combined, the U.S. secondhand apparel market reaches $52 to $56 billion.
-This matches ThredUp's estimate of $56 billion perfectly.
+Adding Goodwill's $6-7 billion, other thrift nonprofits, and online platforms like ThredUp and Poshmark, the U.S. secondhand apparel market reaches about $55 billion.
+This matches ThredUp's own estimate almost exactly.

 Sanity checks